caasjj/jspm-tut/README.md

 10. `live-server --port=8001` // in the root directory of your project

 This last command will open your default browser and serve your `index.html`.

+For using the repo with ES5/AMD only, to avoid transpilation, checkout the `no-transpile` branch.